-United Way of Oxford & Lafayette County (UWOLC) is proud to be a member of the United Way Worldwide (UWW) network.
-While UWOLC is focused in our community -- raising and investing money locally -- our membership in the UWW network gives us access to opportunities and resources from around the world.
+United Way of Oxford-Lafayette County (UWOLC) is proud to be a member of the United Way Worldwide (UWW) network.
+While UWOLC's focus is on the Lafayette-Oxford-University (LOU) community and raising as well as investing money locally, our membership in the UWW network provides access to opportunities and resources from around the world.

 United Way Worldwide History